maydinn/udemy_project_portilla/README.md

 for the countries

+Data;

-2) Data; World Bank Enterprise Survey
+World Bank Enterprise Survey

-some
+some used methods;

 python;